EdoardoVigano/Chemical-Resolver/README.md

   <img width="450" height="415" src="IMG_CR/Picture4.png">
 </p>

+In the "Add Chemical" section, you can upload an additional chemical before the research, using the same identifier chosen.
+On "Search Box" you can search for a chemical identifier in the loaded list

 # Contacts

 Edoardo Luca Viganò - Laboratory of Environmental Chemistry and Toxicology - Department of Environmental Health Sciences - Istituto di Ricerche Farmacologiche Mario Negri IRCCS - Via Mario Negri 2, 20156 Milano, Italy - e-mail: edoardo.vigano@marionegri.it